Looking for Car Insurance in Toronto?Save an average of $750* on your premiums. Compare quotes in minutes for a better rate.

 - Direct Compensation - Property Damage: Commonly referred to as DCPD, this provides coverage for damage to your car and any property inside the car as a result of an automobile accident in which you are not-at-fault.

-- Uninsured Motorist Coverage: This component of the standard Ontario auto insurance policy provides coverage for you and your family if you are in an accident and injured or killed by hit-and-run driver or by a driver who is not insured.
+- Uninsured Motorist Coverage: This component of the standard Ontario policy provides coverage for you and your family if you are in an accident and injured or killed by hit-and-run driver or by a driver who is not insured.

 - Collision: This covers damage to your vehicle as a result of an impact or collision with another vehicle or object.